-Species lists from the USFWS and the NMFS were obtained for this review in November 2019, September 2021, August 2023 and most recently in April 2024.
+Species lists from the USFWS and the NMFS were obtained for this review in November 2019, September 2021, August 2023, April 2024, and June 2025.
 These lists indicate that several ESA-listed species and designated critical habitat have the potential to occur within the ESA Study Area (see Table 3-5).